k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/02_jobs_flow_and_status.md

 **Job Process**

 The Fabric runtime server offers dedicated Java classes that handle the Jobs lifecycle.
 The following classes are particularily important:
-- JobsExecutor, manages the Job's execution during the different phases of its lifecycle, retrials when necessary and updates Job status.
+- JobsExecutor, manages the Job's execution during the different phases of its lifecycle, retries when necessary and updates Job status.
 - JobsScheduler, manages the ownership of a specific Job waiting in the queue.
 - JobsReconcile, handles the reallocation of Jobs to the correct Fabric node if a node is offline.

 **Job Execution Resiliency**

-Fabric ensures that Jobs executions have multiple recovery opportunities if the node responsible for its execution fails.
+Fabric ensures that Job executions have multiple recovery opportunities if the node responsible for its execution fails.
 A heartbit variable can be configured for each node so that each Fabric node status can be monitored and Jobs can be reallocated to different nodes.
 If a node restarts, and if there is insufficient time before the scheduled Job's execution, the rebooting node has precedence over all other nodes for the execution of the Job's instance.